Central Catholic High School (Pittsburgh): Athletics

 In 2013, the Central Catholic Rowing Team won its first gold medal at SRAA nationals, defeating their rivals, St. Joseph's Prep.
 On July 23, 2013, a proclamation was made by the city of Pittsburgh declaring that day, July 23, 2013, Central Catholic Crew Day in honor of the win by the crew.
 The football team defeated Woodland Hills High School, defeating them 27–7 in the WPIAL Quad A championship.

 In 2014, Central Catholic's second varsity (2V) crew won its first gold medal.
 In the last stretch of the race, Central Catholic's boat advanced a marginal length on Gonzaga College High School's 2V, leaving Winter Park High School in third place.
 Additionally, the first varsity (1V) and the first freshmen (1F) boats received bronze and silver medals, respectively.

 In 2015, Central Catholic's undefeated club Ultimate Frisbee team won the Division II PHUL championships, defeating their rivals from Bethel Park.
 The varsity baseball team also won the 4A WPIAL Championship, defeating Norwin High School.

 In 2016, Central Catholic's football team won the first-ever 6A WPIAL Championship.
 They lost the first-ever 6A PIAA Championship to St. Joseph's.
 List of PIAA football state champions The golf team won its second 3A WPIAL Championship with a WPIAL record score of 378.
 The team continued to the PIAA state championship.
 The team shot a PIAA record score of 297, winning their first state championship in golf.
 The golf team continued this success by winning the 2017 WPIAL championship.

-In 2018, Central Catholic's varsity golf team won their third consecutive WPIAL title with another record-setting round of 372.
+In 2018, Central Catholic's varsity golf team won its third consecutive WPIAL title with another record-setting round of 372.
 They continued this success into the PIAA 3A state championship and again claimed first place.

 Campus

 Built in the 1920s in the National Romantic style, the school building is designated a Pittsburgh History and Landmarks Foundation Historic Landmark.
-The building has undergone renovations to the classrooms, the dining hall, the library, the theater, the writing center, and other areas.
-Renovation of the classrooms included adding flat screen televisions, projectors, and other learning technology devices.
+The building has undergone renovations to the classrooms, dining hall, library, theater, writing center, and other areas.
+The classroom renovation included adding flat-screen televisions, projectors, and other learning technology devices.

 On the same campus as the main building, there is a gymnasium, an athletic field, a weight training room, and the STEM building.
 Next to the main building, on the Neville Street side, is the Brothers' House, where the Brothers of the Christian Schools live.

 The school held a groundbreaking ceremony on December 3, 2014, for the new building for STEM subjects.
 The building opened at the beginning of the 2016–2017 school year for academic use.

-In the fall of 2017, the newly renovated counseling center, the De La Salle Center, in the main building opened.
-The new center has offices for counselors, a room for campus ministry, a presentation room, a classroom, and a test-taking room.
+In the fall of 2017, the newly renovated counseling center, the De La Salle Center, in the main building, opened.
+The new center has offices for counselors, a campus ministry room, a presentation room, a classroom, and a test-taking room.
 Students are assigned, by last name, to one of two full-time counselors.
 Students also have access to a full-time college counselor, family support services, and a psychologist.